T-Goon/3013/HW2/README.md

 Make sure the "seed.txt" file is in the same directory as the executable.

 The program will terminate after processing 20 packages.

+## Other Files

+### seed.txt
+File containing a seed number for the random number generator used in the programs.